Wilmer man gets 92 months for mailing drugs to federal inmates - NewsBreak

 WALA-TV FOX10

 MOBILE, Ala.
-(WALA) - Police have arrested three individuals after they refused to pull over for a traffic stop, according to authorities.
-MPD said at approximately 1:34 a.m.
-Sunday morning, officers attempted to initiate a traffic stop at Lawrence and Dauphin Street when a pursuit ensued after the vehicle refused to stop.
+(WALA) - Two females have been arrested for assaulting a victim with a beer bottle at a local bar, according to police.
+Authorities said on Jan.
+1 at 1869 St. Stephens Road, Soul House Lounge, two female subjects assaulted a victim with a beer bottle and pepper spray.

-Baldwin Co Sheriff's Office seeks man they say led officers on dangerous high speed chase
+Baldwin County Sheriff looking for Robertsdale man who led them on high-speed chase

 BALDWIN COUNTY, Ala.
-(WPMI) — The Baldwin County Sheriff’s Office is requesting the public’s assistance locating a wanted subject.
-George Logan Tollison (34) of Robertsdale led Deputies on a high-speed pursuit from Alabama into Escambia County, FL. this past Sunday.
-During the pursuit, Tollison had no regard for the safety of the public nor the deputies.
+(WKRG) — Officials with the Baldwin County Sheriff’s Office are asking for help in locating a Robertsdale man who led police on a “high-speed pursuit.”
+Officials said George Logan Tollison, 34, led deputies on a chase from Alabama into Escambia County, Fla. on Sunday.
+Deputies said Tollison had “no regard for the […]

 Officer reports being fired at, Mobile Police investigating